Skip to main content

 Apply for Optometrist License

-Applications for licensure as an optometric physician in Oregon must be completed through the online application system.
+All applications for licensure as an optometric physician in Oregon must be submitted through the online application system.
+If you passed the TMOD exam in 2002 or later, you must apply for licensure by examination, not by endorsement.

-NOTE: Please don't send any documents to the Board until you've completed the online license application process.
+Do not send any documents to the Board until you have completed the online license application.

 All new licenses are issued with certification to use, administer, and prescribe TOPICAL and NON-TOPICAL pharmaceutical agents (AT), see list on this page.
 AT is the minimum required certification for which all optometrists must be qualified in order to practice.